aasourav/Obsidian_vault/Obsidian Vault/Note/Devops/Docker/docker_notes.md

 // Getting a shell inside containers

-docker container run -it => start new container interactively docker container exec -it => run that already running comman
+docker container run -it => start new container width bash interactively docker container exec -it => run that already running container.